 See Our full range of luxury Majorca villas below

 Casa St. Antony is the perfect luxury villa for a family holiday in Majorca.
 Situated in a tranquil agricultural setting close to the popular towns of Santanyí and Felanitx in the south-east of the island, the villa is just a short drive from restaurants and shops and beautiful beaches and marinas.
 A number of golf courses are also close by as well as a number of charming little villages just waiting to be explored.
-With five en-suite bedrooms, a 12m heated swimming pool, air-conditioning throughout, satellite TV, table tennis, bikes and much more, Casa St. Antony is a perfect family holiday home and is ideally suited to two parties with children.
+With five en-suite bedrooms, a 10x5m swimming pool, air-conditioning throughout, satellite TV, table tennis, bikes and much more, Casa St. Antony is a perfect family holiday home and is ideally suited to two parties with children.

 Rates: from £4,127 per week